Saeed Hanaei

+Saeed Hanaei or Said Hanai (سعید حنایی; 1962 – April 17, 2002) was an Iranian serial killer, arrested in 2001 for the murders of at least 16 women in Mashhad.
+Hanaei was referred to as the "Spider Killer" for the way he lured his victims, mainly prostitutes, back to his home before strangling them.
+His arrest caused controversy in Iran at the time, with some religious extremists expressing support for his self-described fight against "moral corruption".
+He was executed by hanging on April 17, 2002.

 Personal life

 Hanaei was born in 1962.
 He had a dysfunctional relationship with his mother, who violently abused him; he later claimed that she frequently scratched him with her fingernails hard enough to draw blood, and attempted to bite off pieces of his flesh.

 At the time of his murders, he was married and had three children.
-He was a construction worker by profession, and served as a volunteer in the Iran-Iraq war.
+He was a construction worker by profession, and had served as a volunteer in the Iran–Iraq War.

 Crimes

-Hanaei targeted female prostitutes in the eastern city of Mashhad.
+Hanaei targeted female prostitutes in the eastern city of Mashhad, a major religious pilgrimage site where the Imam Reza shrine is located.
 He often targeted drug addicts.

 The murders were referred to as the "spider killings" by the Iranian press because Hanaei lured the women to his home and strangled them and dumped their bodies.
 He killed 16 women between August 2000 and July 2001, when he was apprehended by the police.